 For the animals

-Preventing the exploitation of animals is not the only reason for becoming vegan, but for many it remains the key factor in their decision to change.
-Whether you simply love cute, fluffy animals or believe that all sentient creatures have a right to life and freedom, avoiding animal products is one of the most obvious ways you can take a stand against animal cruelty.
+Preventing the exploitation of animals is not the only reason for becoming vegan, but for many it remains the key factor in their decision to go vegan and stay vegan.
+Having emotional attachments with animals may form part of that reason, while many believe that all sentient creatures have a right to life and freedom.
+Specifics aside, avoiding animal products is one of the most obvious ways you can take a stand against animal cruelty and animal exploitation everywhere.
 A more detailed overview on why being vegan demonstrates true compassion for animals can be found here.

 For your health

 More and more people are turning to a vegan diet for the health benefits: increased energy, younger looking skin and eternal youth are just some of the claims from enthusiastic plant eaters.
-Well, eternal youth might be a bit optimistic, but there are certainly many scientifically proven benefits to a vegan diet.
+Well, eternal youth might be a bit optimistic, but there are certainly many scientifically proven benefits to vegan living when compared to the average western diet.

 Well-planned plant-based diets are rich in protein, iron, calcium and other essential vitamins and minerals.
 The plant-based sources of these nutrients tend to be low in saturated fat, high in fibre and packed with antioxidants, helping mitigate some of the modern world's biggest health issues like obesity, heart disease, diabetes and cancer.
-Tasty food and better health - what's not to love?
 For more information on living a healthy, vegan life, check out our nutrition section.

 For the environment

 From recycling our household rubbish to cycling to work, we're all aware of ways to live a greener life.
-Yet did you know that one of the most effective ways to lower your carbon footprint is to avoid animal products?
-Oh, and this goes way beyond the problem of cow flatulence!
+One of the most effective things an individual can do to lower their carbon footprint is to avoid all animal products.
+This goes way beyond the problem of cow flatulence!

 Why is meat and dairy so bad for the environment?